How To Find No Broker Fee Apartments in NYC

 Since you're joining an existing group of tenants, there's no broker to pay.
 Just make sure whomever you're subleasing from actually has their name on the lease with the landlord, and that you and the other roommates all have a good vibe together.

 How NOT to find a no fee apartment

 There are 10-12 apartment search websites in NYC, so it appears like there are a lot of options to find an apartment, but most suffer from the same problem: fake, outdated listings automatically populated by broker feeds.

 Brokers pay to post listings, so these sites cater to them, not you.

-And on most of these apartment search sites, you have to contact a broker to see the listing, not the actual building owner.
+On most of these apartment search sites, you have to contact a broker to see the listing, not the actual building owner.